-Leak Detection And Repair or LDAR is an essential part of emission management with the launch of the OGMP 2.0 Reporting Framework and the EU Methane Strategy.
+Performing Leak Detection And Repair (LDAR) surveys are defined as a key action in both the OGMP 2.0 Reporting Framework and the proposal for the EU Methane Regulation to measure, report, and verify methane emissions.
 With an LDAR program, you identify and reduce unintended or fugitive emissions from equipment in your oil and gas facilities, chemical, or petrochemical installations.

-Are you planning to start implementing or improve your LDAR program?
+Are you planning to start implementing or improving your LDAR program?
 Check these 6 common pitfalls first and make your LDAR program a success.

 1. Measuring fast to save time